AvP 2010: Alien

 The Alien is basically the middle species for overall difficulty, particularly if you went out of your way to master Stealth Kills in the Predator campaign first.
 You're a lot more fragile than the Predator, can't hide in plain sight wherever you like by relying purely on distance and a cloaking device to hide you, and can't opt out of the stealth game with a Plasmacaster etc, but broadly speaking the principles are similar enough.

 Stealth Kills are completely silent in mechanical terms, and enemies have a surprisingly narrow cone of vision.
-As such, it's actually possible to Stealth Kill someone who is directly behind another person without alerting the second individual.
+As such, it's actually possible to Stealth Kill someone who is directly behind another person without alerting the second individual, same as when playing the Predator.
 In general, if you're not performing a melee attack (Light Attack, Heavy Attack, or tail whip) you're probably not generating noise.
 Even melee attacks only generate noise if they hit something.

 Just like with playing the Predator, enemies are surprisingly blind.
 You don't even necessarily need to be in darkness for them to fail to spot you when you really ought to be in their peripheral vision, and sometimes even an enemy looking directly at you will fail to see you from a modest distance away even though the game insists you've currently got light shining on you.
 Not only that, but enemies don't react the way you'd expect to bodies: if you Stealth Kill an enemy and the animation shoves their ravaged corpse right in front of another Marine, the Marine will either ignore it entirely or stop and stare at it while announcing that the fellow is dead.
 They will not freak out and look for you, and 'stop and stare at the corpse' is actually one of the most vulnerable states a Marine can be in, as they won't look around unless you make a noise until the state is actually over with.